-Macy's Inc is suing Martha Stewart Living Omnimedia Inc, accusing the company of breach of contract for entering into an agreement to sell certain products at stores run by its rival J.C.
+Macy's Inc is suing Martha Stewart Living Omnimedia Inc, accusing the company of breach of contract for entering into an agreement to sell certain products to J.C.
 Penney Co Inc.

-The operator of Macy's department stores says Martha Stewart Living granted it the exclusive right to manufacture and sell certain products under a 2006 agreement, according to a New York state Supreme Court filing on Monday.
+Macy's says Martha Stewart Living granted it the exclusive right to manufacture and sell certain products under a 2006 agreement, according to a New York state Supreme Court filing on Monday.

 Macy's is seeking a preliminary injunction stopping Martha Stewart from violating the contract.
 It also is seeking an order sealing the lawsuit and motion, saying it is prohibited from disclosing certain information.